Seahawks look to re-establish home-field and prime-time advantages they’ve been known for under Pete Carroll

 But if Carroll was stressing urgency this week, he also betrayed no loss of his trademark optimism in the face of a disappointing start and another daunting task against a Saints team with the best rushing defense in the NFL, a ball-hawking secondary led by former Seahawks defensive coordinator Kris Richard (nine interceptions already), and a running back in Alvin Kamara who basically was the difference when New Orleans beat the Seahawks 33-27 in Seattle in 2019.

 “We don’t know what’s going to happen,” Carroll said.
-“There are over two months left in this football season, so we have to go play the games and everybody else has to play the games too.
-Nobody knows what the story is, look at what happened to Cleveland.
+“There are over two months left in this football season, so we have to go play the games and everybody else has to play the games, too.
+Nobody knows what the story is.
+Look at what happened to Cleveland.
 Cleveland was rolling along and there goes their guy (Baker Mayfield).
 You never know.
 So with that thought, what we have to do is make sure that we get our focus right back to what is at hand and not let concerns of other things that we can’t control affect us.”

 On Monday, that starts by showing that home is still where the wins are.